Bekolai/Barely-Moved-Co./Assets/Scripts/SETUP_GUIDE.md

 ### "Mirror NetworkManager not found"
 → Install Mirror package (see above)

+### "There was no active transport when calling NetworkServer.Listen"
+→ Add TelepathyTransport component to NetworkManager GameObject → Ensure transport is properly configured with port settings

+### "NullReferenceException in NetworkServer.AddTransportHandlers"
+→ Check that NetworkManager has both NetworkManager and TelepathyTransport components → Restart Unity after adding transport components

 ### "SteamAPI_Init() failed"
 → Ensure Steam is running, check steam_appid.txt exists